 Looking to save money on Maui?
 Find out about the best places to stay in Maui and how to book them, keep scrolling down for all the info on my favorite cheap hotels in Maui!

-This post about where to stay in Maui on a budget was originally published September 19, 2019 and updated August 29, 2020 and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about where to stay in Maui on a budget was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 I can’t be the only one that looks forward to a vacation like a kid looks forward to Christmas, right?